syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/FAQ/How-to-change-the-date-in-a-DateTimePickerAdv-control-when-it-is-ReadOnly.md

 ---
 layout: post
 title: Change the date in a DateTimePickerAdv| WindowsForms | Syncfusion
-description: Learn about How to Change the Date in a DateTimePickerAdv Control When it is ReadOnly support in Syncfusion Windows Forms DateTimePickerAdv control and more.
+description: Learn about How to Change the Date When it is ReadOnly support in Syncfusion Windows Forms DateTimePickerAdv control and more.
 platform: WindowsForms
 control: DateTimePickerAdv
 documentation: ug
 ---
-# DateTimePickerAdv Control When it is ReadOnly in Windows Forms
+# Change the date in a DateTimePickerAdv

 We can make the control read only by setting [ReadOnly](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.DateTimePickerAdv.html#Syncfusion_Windows_Forms_Tools_DateTimePickerAdv_ReadOnly) property to true.
 DateTimePickerAdv control have an option to change the date, even in ReadOnly mode using Arrow keys.
 Set [ReadOnlyValueChange](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.DateTimePickerAdv.html#Syncfusion_Windows_Forms_Tools_DateTimePickerAdv_ReadOnlyValueChange) property to true to effect this setting.

+## How to navigate to current date in DateTimePickerAdv ?

+This page explains about How to navigate to current date in DateTimePickerAdv and more details.

 {% tabs %}